A Note on Diffusion Limits of Chaotic Skew Product Flows: Introduction

 There is considerable interest in understanding how stochastic behaviour emerges from deterministic systems, both in the mathematics and applications literature.
 In this note we provide a simple explicit construction of such emergent stochastic behaviour in the setting of skew-product flows exhibiting time-scale separation.
 We prove a diffusion limit for the following ordinary differential equations (ODEs):

-Here $\x \in \cX, \y \in \cY$ with $\cX=\bbR^d$ and $\cY=\bbR^\ell$.
-Roughly speaking we assume that the equation for $\y$ has a compact attractor $\Lambda\subset\cY$ supporting an invariant measure and satisfying certain ``mild chaoticity'' assumptions.
+Here $\x \in \cX, \y \in \cY$.
+Roughly speaking we assume that the equation for $\y$ has a compact attractor $\Lambda\subset\cY$ supporting an invariant measure $\mu$ and satisfying certain ``mild chaoticity'' assumptions.
 These conditions are stated precisely in Assumptions \ref{ass:1} below.
-In addition, we assume that $f_0$ should average to zero with respect to this measure.
+In addition, we assume that $f_0$ should average to zero with respect to $\mu$.

 Consider the stochastic differential equation (SDE)